Durvalumab + Tremelimumab for Solid Tumors

 The trial protocol does not specify if you need to stop taking your current medications.
 However, it mentions that you should not have received any anticancer therapy 30 days before starting the study drug.
 It's best to discuss your current medications with the study team to ensure they don't interfere with the trial.

-Is the combination of Durvalumab and Tremelimumab generally safe for humans?
+Is there any evidence suggesting that the Durvalumab and Tremelimumab combination is likely to be safe for humans?

 John Villano, MD, PhD